-A Guide to Wine Country
+A Guide to Santa Ynez

 The picturesque Santa Ynez Valley encompasses six communities clustered closely together.
 From the charming, tiny gem of rural Ballard, to the bustling gateway city of Buellton, and the vintage western town of Los Alamos, you get a taste of the beautiful wine country we call home.
 Meander into the arts-infused wine-infused city of Los Olivos, the turn-of-the-20th-century township of Santa Ynez, or the northern European atmosphere of the city of Solvang and you'll encounter California Coastal cuisine and wine like never before.